Projects: ST2106.201 / CHN0250D / T031701C

 A public meeting was held during the initial design phase on November 15, 2022, at the Chandler Downtown Library.
 For more information about past public meetings and displays, please contact Teresa Makinen.

-Construction Information (July 21, 2025):
+Construction Information (September 4, 2025):

-• Scheduled to begin July 23 for approximately 4-5 weeks, Frye Road traffic will be restricted to EASTBOUND travel only (no westbound traffic) from east of Hamilton Street to east of Arizona Avenue, for crews to reconstruct asphalt and concrete on the north side of Frye Road.
-During this time, crews will mill (remove) asphalt and subsurface material, conduct grading activities, rebuild the subsurface of the roadway, reconstruct the concrete bus stop, and conduct concrete repairs, as necessary.
+- Scheduled to begin Monday, September 22, for approximately 4-5 weeks, Frye Road traffic will be restricted to WESTBOUND travel only (no eastbound traffic) from east of Arizona Avenue to east of Hamilton Street (on the south side of Frye Road for crews to reconstruct asphalt and concrete on the south side of Frye Road.
+During this time, crews will mill (remove) asphalt and subsurface material, conduct grading activities, rebuild the subsurface of the roadway, and conduct concrete repairs, as necessary.
 Access will be maintained to the extent possible; however, there will be brief restrictions as work crosses side streets or driveways.
 Flaggers may be on site to assist with the management of traffic.
-During the milling work, scheduled for July 23 – 24, on-street parking will not be permitted along Frye Road, between Arizona Avenue and Hamilton Street.
-Following the milling, on-street parking will again be permitted on the south side of Frye Road until work on the north side of Frye Road is complete and work begins on the south side of Frye Road.
+On-street parking will not be permitted during work on the south side of Frye Road.

-• Traffic and detour signage will be in place to direct travelers around the work zone.
+- Traffic and detour signage will be in place to direct travelers around the work zone.
 Access to residences, businesses, and schools will be maintained during this work, although it may not be the most direct route.
 Should access need to be restricted to provide a safe work area, the contractor will ensure alternate access is available and signage placed, as needed, to inform travelers.

 Visit sewer manhole rehabilitation for information.